- About Us

 Creating a simple, luxurious body scrub using coarse sea salt and coconut oil.
 Alternatively, use leftover coffee grounds as an invigorating scrub to wake you up and feel refreshed for the day.

-Soaking your feet in a bucket filled with warm water, Epsom salts and a few drops of peppermint oil.
+Soak your feet in a bucket filled with warm water, Epsom salts, and a few drops of peppermint oil.